EuroAssembler Index Manual Download Source Macros

 2. callable native blocks PROC..ENDPROC,

-3. invokable procedures implemented by macros Procedure..EndProcedure from macrolibrary stdcal32.htm.
+3. invokable procedures implemented by macros Procedure..EndProcedure from the macrolibrary stdcal32.htm.

 Ad 1.: Beside ad-hoc macroinstructions defined in the same source which uses it (for instance macros in ii.htm), €ASM hires some generally usable macros from libraries shipped with EuroAssembler.